-Realising your child is upset or struggling is difficult for any parent.
-If you think your child has experienced something traumatic, it can be difficult to know how to help them.
-This article can help you recognise some of the signs of trauma, how to help your child, and where to find more help if you need it.
+Realising your child is upset or struggling emotionally is difficult for any parent.
+If you think your child has experienced something traumatic, it can be difficult to know how to help.
+This article can help you:

 What causes emotional trauma?

-How your child reacts to trauma will depend on a lot of things, like their age, events in their earlier life, how much support they receive from family and friends, and their personality.
+How your child reacts to trauma will depend on a lot of things, like:

 How will I know if my child has suffered emotional trauma?